Kitware/ParaView/Documentation/release/dev/shortcut-focus.md

 (generally the active 3-D view) whenever the property widget became visible.

-Going forward, the focus is only diverted to the context widget when you explicitly click on a property-widget's frame (i.e., you are using the mouse not the keyboard and interacting with the property widget, not some other widget).
-When a pipeline object is shown in the Properties panel, keyboard shortcuts are activated for the first item that has them.
+Going forward, the focus is not diverted.
+Instead shortcuts are active for the window, instead of just a widget and its children. pqPointPickingHelper is modified to check whether the mouse is inside the target view before acting on a shortcut keypress.
+When a pipeline object is shown in the Properties panel, or when switching views, keyboard shortcuts are activated for the first item that has them.
 Otherwise, you must click on the context widget for the shortcuts to be accepted.